kodecocodes/swift-algorithm-club/Introsort/README.markdown

 	[ 10, 0, 3, 9, 2, 14, 8, 27, 1, 5, 8, -1, 26 ]

-for this example let's assume that `maxDepth` is **2** and that the size of the partition for the insertionSort to kick in is **5**
+For this example let's assume that `maxDepth` is **2** and that the size of the partition for the insertionSort to kick in is **5**

-At the first iteration we run introSort on the full collection that counts 13 elements. the maxDepth is 2, therefore we fall in the else case where quicksort acts.
+The first iteration of introsort begins by attempting to use insertionSort.
+The collection has 13 elements, so it tries to do heapsort instead.
+The condition for heapsort to occur is if `maxdepth == 0` evaluates true.
+Since `maxdepth` is currently **2** for the first iteration, introsort will default to quicksort.

 The `partition`  method picks the first element, the median and the last, it sorts them and uses the new median as pivot.